-FIGURE 19-2 SECURING PARACHUTE DEPLOYMENT BAG
+FIGURE 20-6 SECURING PARACHUTE DEPLOYMENT BAG

-2. The packed parachute is sent from the BRS facilities as presented in , with pin tether and/or curved release pins install a secure in its grommet and loop.
-If release pin tether and/or curved release pins have been removed during installation, they will need to be reinstalled and secured.
-Secure pins with "2 and 1 knot" using Type 2 GLAZED, 4 ply thread.
+2. The packed parachute is delivered from BRS with the pin tether and/or curved release pins installed in its grommet and loop as seen in Figure 20-7.
+If the relesae pin tether and/or curved release pins have been removed during installation or are not secured, they will need to be reinstalled and secured.
+If required, secure the pins with a "2 and 1 knot" using Type 2 GLAZED, 4 ply thread.